Gaias2-ICSC/Gaias2-ICSC.github.io/about.md

 GAIAS2 is an acronym for "Generative Artificial Intelligence for Air Shower Simulation"

+The aim of the project is to study the usage of Generative Adversarial Networks to produce simulations of cosmic ray air showers

 ## Activities

 GAIAS2 is subdivided into 4 activities